gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Change visual C++ toolchain to:
      - Use `lib.exe` to assemble the static library.
 - Change the GCC toolchain to:
+    - Add the '-fPIC' flag when compiling to ensure that the static library can be included in a shared library
-    - Don't use any shared library flags (`-shared`, `-fPIC`) when compiling source files for a static library.
+    - Don't use other shared library flags (`-shared`) when compiling source files for a static library.
     - Use `ar` to assemble the static library.
 - Update the user guide to reflect the fact that static libraries can be built.
 Include a stand-alone sample that demonstrates how to build a library.